 OPEC+ increases output by 411,000 barrels per day

 OPEC+ and its allies have stepped up their collective oil output through coordinated increases.
+These petroleum exporting countries coordinate production quotas to manage global supply and influence prices.
 Eight OPEC+ countries have moved away from years of production restraint and announced a big boost of 411,000 barrels per day (bpd) for June.
-This marks a game-changing policy shift [6].
+This marks a game-changing policy shift [[6]](LINK 2).

 Saudi Arabia guides third consecutive monthly hike